 COR Advantage is built on 36 items that are proven by research to best prepare children for school success.
-Teachers can use the valuable insight that they put in to the tool to create individualized lesson plans and detailed reports on child and classroom progress.
-The online tool's in-the-moment support increases the accuracy of teacher's scores, delivering consistent data administrators can rely on to meaningfully guide this program to the next level.
+With the fewest items of any early childhood assessment, COR saves teachers time and keeps them focused on what matters most.
+Teachers use the valuable insight they put in the tool to create individualized lesson plans and detailed reports on child and classroom progress.
+The online tool's in-the-moment support increases the accuracy of teacher's scores, delivering consistent data administrators can rely on to meaningfully guide their program to the next level.